 NAHU supports legislation to allow observation stays to be counted toward the three-day mandatory inpatient stay for Medicare coverage of a skilled nursing facility.

-UPDATE!
-On December 21, 2020, Congress passed the BENES Act as part of the end-of-year omnibus package.
+On December 21, 2020, Congress passed BENES Act provisions as part of the end-of-year omnibus package.
 The bill achieves three primary objectives:

 - The Coverage Gap Closure.
 The bill eliminates the up to seven-month-long wait for coverage that people can experience when they sign up for Medicare during the General Enrollment Period or in the later months of their Initial Enrollment Period.
 Beginning in 2023, Medicare coverage will begin the month after enrollment.

 - The “Exceptional Circumstances” SEP.
 It reduces barriers to care by expanding Medicare’s authority to grant a Special Enrollment Period for “exceptional circumstances.”
 A long-standing flexibility within Medicare Advantage and Part D, in 2023 this critical tool will be available to facilitate enrollments program-wide, enhancing beneficiary access and administrative consistency.